Enable TRIM/Discard operations for KVM-based clouds

 /machine (pc-i440fx-2.11-machine)

-is needed, which is provided by the libxml2 package (in
+needed, which is provided by the libxml2

-RHEL) or by libxml2-utils (in Ubuntu).
-To get VM type:
+(in Ubuntu).
+To get the VM type:

 # virsh dumpxml $VM_NAME | xmllint --xpath 'string(/domain/os/type/@machine)' - ; echo